zhinst/zhinst-utils/docs/source/first_steps/quickstart.rst

 Session To The Data Server
 ---------------------------

-The device utils provide a set of helper functions to ease the use of commonly used device functionallities.
-It can not be used as a standalone package but rather is an addition to the LabOne python API (``ziPython``).
+The utils provide a set of helper functions to ease the use of commonly used functionalities.
+It can not be used as a standalone package but rather is an addition to the LabOne python API (``zhinst-core``).

 Each function is stateless/static.
-This requires every device utils function to have an argument for the data server session from ``ziPython`` and the serial of the device the function should be applied to.
+Meaning it either creates or operates on an existing data server session from ``zhinst-core``.

-The follwoing example shows how a call to the device utils function ``shfqa.max_qubits_per_channel`` could look like for the device ``DEVXXXX`` connected to the dataserver running on ``localhost``.
+The follwoing example shows how a call to a device specific utils function ``zhinst.utils.shfqa.max_qubits_per_channel`` could look like for the device ``DEVXXXX`` connected to the dataserver running on ``localhost``.

 .. code-block:: python